 Yes!
 Building on what I just said there is a bit of wiggle room, but you’ll definitely want to avoid specific quantity suggestions, bartering, etc.

 Please know that I totally appreciate how difficult making these changes may be and the daily struggle it is living with a child that has a limited diet.
-It is overwhelming, exhausting, and parents tend to unncessarily blame themselves.
+It is overwhelming, exhausting, and parents tend to unnecessarily blame themselves.
 Join Your Kid’s Table email subscription to keep the support coming.
 You aren’t alone!
-See the sign up box below or at the top of the sidebar so you have the latest post in your inbox, not missing a thing.
-I only post a few times a month so I won’t be flooding your inbox.
-If you need more one on one help, I’m here for that too!
-I’ve successfully worked with lots of families via phone, skype, or facetime to create a custom plan using my own five step process as the foundation.
-Click here for more information or contact me directly if you have questions at [email protected]
+See the sign up box in the sidebar so you have the latest post in your inbox, not missing a thing.
+I only post a few times a month, so I won’t be flooding your inbox.